 Keep your procedures high level and then adjust your work instructions to provide the details that your process, workforce or training needs dictate.
 If you put too many of the work instruction details into your procedures your experienced workers won’t use them and the inexperienced workers will have trouble separating the process from the detailed methods.

-To learn more about Bizmanualz policies and procedures, download free sample procedures right now.
+To learn more about Bizmanualz policies and procedures, download free policies and procedures right now.